josereyes/reyesxyz/README.md

 ### Configuration Steps

-100% of all configuration can be done by just modifying assetds including three json files and any images or videos you'd like to share in the site
+100% of all configuration can be done by just modifying assets including three json files and any images or videos you'd like to share in the site.

 ```
 .